Vertsineu/typst-tdtr/README.md

 other node and edge drawing functions include but not limited to:

 - `circle-draw-node`: draw every node as a circle
+- `horizontal-draw-node`: draw the tree in horizontal direction
 - `reversed-draw-edge`: draw every edge in reversed direction
 - `horizontal-vertical-draw-edge`: draw every edge in a horizontal-vertical manner